 However, independent working means you always have to be at the top of your game in order to beat off the competition and create new business opportunities.
-With freelancing also comes the necessity of perfect organisation in relation to things like income, savings and expenses.
+With freelancing also comes the necessity of perfect organization in relation to things like income, savings, and expenses.

 Are you considering a move to freelancing?
 Here are a few tips to help you freelance effectively.

 1. Connect and Collaborate

 Learning from the failures and successes of others, freelancers should seek out others in their industry that could help guide them or perhaps even refer them to clients.
 Don’t view these fellow freelancers as competition in your field, but as your community.